zikula-modules/Pages/README.md

 - Added `active` flag for disabling pages.
 - Added support for RSS and Atom feeds.
 - Added support for MultiHook needles.
+- Added owner permission support so people may edit their own pages.

 Deprecations: